 - 1. The contractual legal relationship between the parties concerning the access to and use of the railways is laid down in writing in the Access Agreement, the General Terms & Conditions and the Operational Conditions. - 2.
-Supplements and/or changes to the General Terms & Conditions and/or the Operational Conditions agreed by the parties are binding only if determined in writing in the Access Agreement. - 3.
-The persons appointed as contract manager on behalf of the titleholder and the network manager will be specified in the Access Agreement.
+Supplements and/or changes to the General Terms & Conditions and/or the Operational Conditions agreed by the parties are binding only if determined in writing in the Access Agreement. - The persons appointed as contract manager on behalf of the titleholder and the network manager will be specified in the Access Agreement.
 The parties may in the Access Agreement also appoint categories of officials who are authorised to implement the Access Agreement on their behalf. - 4.
 The Access Agreement may also include further regulations on the handling of complaints about operational matters. - 5.
 If and insofar as a titleholder, under the terms of a contract concluded with the network manager, acts as auxiliary person of the network manager in performance of the Concession granted to the network manager, and damage is caused to a decommissioned section of the railways and/or the decommissioned section of the railways is not available to the titleholder and/or damage is caused to the titleholder by making use of the decommissioned section of the railways, the liability provisions of the aforementioned agreement applies to said damage and/or unavailability, with exclusion of the liability provisions of the Access Agreement, the General Terms & Conditions and the Operational Conditions.
-If this is applied, the network manager shall provide an explanation afterwards.